pdil321/react-portfolio/README.md

-YouTube Tutorial on how I built this portfolio => https://youtu.be/ESHaail1eGc
+YouTube Tutorial on from the original developer => https://youtu.be/ESHaail1eGc

 # Getting Started with Create React App